 - To look at things another way, the force majeure or frustration event must be outside the party's control to be operative.
-See further point 3 above. - The most famous example of "self-induced" frustration is The Super Servant Two [1990] 1 Lloyd's Rep 1.
+See further point 3 above. - The most famous example of "self-induced" frustration is The Super Servant Two [1990] 1 Lloyd's Rep 1 (CA).
 The contract provided that a drilling rig would be carried from Japan to Rotterdam on either TSS1 or TSS2.
 The defendants intended to use TSS2, but it sank.
 By that time TSS1 was engaged for other contracts.
 Bingham LJ held that the contract was not frustrated.
 The inability to perform the contract came from the defendants' own decision to use TSS1 to honour other contracts. - A difficult recent decision is MSC Mediterranean Shipping Co SA v Cottonex Anstalt [2016] EWCA Civ 789.
 Cottonex shipped 35 containers of cotton with MSC to Bangladesh.
 The bill of lading provided that, if there was a delay in returning the containers, a daily hire rate would accrue.
 A dispute arose between Cottonex and the party to which it was selling the cotton, and so the containers were held by Bangladeshi customs officials.
 The Court of Appeal held that the contract had been frustrated about eight months into the dispute, at which point the containers were to be treated as having been lost.
 This decision is problematic.
 Cottonex had promised to pay a hire rate until the containers were returned.
-It should not have been able to avoid the continuing hire rate by relying on its breach of contract to argue that the contract was frustrated and therefore at an end.
+It should not have been able to avoid the contract was frustrated and therefore at an end.